TobiasErbacher/gdl/README.md

 ## ./replication

-First you must log-in in wandb: `wandb login`.
-The `replicate.py` will generate a separate wandb project for each model.
+First you must log-in to wandb: `wandb login`.
+The `benchmark.py` script will generate a separate wandb project for each model.

 Run `benchmark.py` with the following arguments.
 Note that `number of propagation penalties` times 100 runs are created in wandb (if running the Spinelli model).
 The other models generate always 100 runs.